krunaldodiya/nostro_propmodel_user_migration/README.md

 ### `purchases_column_config.json`

 Controls which columns are exported in `new_purchases.csv`.
-Contains a JSON array of column names to include in the export.
+Contains a JSON array of the 20 PostgreSQL schema columns in the exact order matching the database schema.

 ### `discounts_column_config.json`